Chiang Mai for Digital Nomads: The Definitive Guide 2022

 - Business Visa (B)

 In a recent development, the Bank of Thailand has proposed a ‘Smart Visa’ to permit foreign freelancers to work without a work permit.
 It is already approved by the center and awaits approval from the cabinet.
-Once it gets approved, digital nomads can work and stay for up to 4 years.
+Once it gets approved, digital nomads can work and stay for up to four years.

 Internet Connection: Wifi Speed